mh-cbon/gh-api-cli/README.md

    0.0.0

 COMMANDS:
      add-auth               Add a new authorization
      list-auth	            List authorizations
      rm-auth	              Remove an authorization
-     get-auth	    Get token from a locally saved authorization
+     get-auth	              Get token from a locally saved authorization create-release	        Create a new release
+     upload-release-asset	  Upload assets to a release

 GLOBAL OPTIONS:
    --help, -h		show help